getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 #### Reverse codemapping

-1. Normal [codemappings](https://blog.sentry.io/code-mappings-and-why-they-matter/) map a file in the stack trace (within Sentry) to the source code (in a source code management integration such as Github) using a stack trace root and a source code root.
-Sentry may store filenames differently than in Github, so codemappings store this relationship.
-We leverage codemappings here because we want to figure out the Sentry project(s) associated with the file and the stored name of the file in order to make a Snuba query (our in-house search infrastructure, read more about it [here](https://blog.sentry.io/introducing-snuba-sentrys-new-search-infrastructure/)), which requires `project_id`.
+1. Normal [codemappings](https://blog.sentry.io/code-mappings-and-why-they-matter/) map a file in the stack trace (within Sentry) to the source code (in a source code management integration such as GitHub) using a stack trace root and a source code root.
+Sentry may store file names differently than in GitHub, so codemappings store this relationship.
+We leverage codemappings here because we want to figure out the Sentry project(s) associated with the file and the stored name of the file in order to make a [Snuba](https://blog.sentry.io/introducing-snuba-sentrys-new-search-infrastructure/) query, which requires `project_id`.
-2. We use the organization, the repository, and the filename to attempt to fetch code mappings for the file, matching on whether any source code root for a codemapping is a substring of the filename.
-If any codemappings are found, we reverse codemap by replacing the source code root in the filename from Github with the stack trace root.
-(Reverse because usually we go from stack trace to source code root, for instance when opening up a line from a stack trace in Github)
+2. We use the organization, the repository, and the file name to attempt to fetch code mappings for the file, matching on whether any source code root for a codemapping is a substring of the file name.
+If any codemappings are found, we reverse codemap by replacing the source code root in the file name from GitHub with the stack trace root.
+(Reverse because usually we go from stack trace to source code root, for instance when opening up a line from a stack trace in GitHub)

 #### Extract functions from the file patch